 Craig Smith joined the Board as Group Finance Director in August 2011.
 A Chartered Certified Accountant, he began his career in 1985 with Coats Viyella PLC, undertaking finance roles in Australia, Spain, the UK, Morocco, Hungary and Finland.
 On his return to the UK in 1997 he was European Finance Director for two large American corporations in the product identification and printing ink industries.
 Immediately prior to joining BSI he was Group Finance Director of two UK-listed companies, Huntleigh Technology PLC from 2003 to 2007 and Management Consulting Group PLC from 2007 onwards.

 Scott Steedman joined the Group in January 2012 and was appointed to the Board in October 2012.
-An engineer by background, he started his career at Cambridge University before moving to industry where he spent over 20 years working for consulting and contracting companies on major infrastructure and building projects around the world.
-Elected Vice-president Policy for the European Committee for Standardization (CEN) in November 2012, he is a former Vice-president of the Institution of Civil Engineers and of the Royal Academy of Engineering, where he continues to serve as Editor-in-Chief of the Academy’s flagship magazine, Ingenia.
+Following seven years as an academic at Cambridge University he spent over twenty years in industry, holding senior roles in consulting companies working on infrastructure projects in the UK and around the world.
+Appointed Vice President (policy) for the International Standards Organisation (ISO) in January 2017, he is a former Vice President of the European Committee for Standardization (CEN), the Institution of Civil Engineers and the Royal Academy of Engineering, where he continues to serve as Editor-in-Chief of the Academy’s flagship magazine, Ingenia.
 He is a member of the Board of Trustees of the Engineering Council.

 Lucinda Riches was appointed advisor to the Board in May 2011, Non-executive Director in May 2012 and Senior Non-executive Director in October 2015.
 She was an investment banker for over 20 years at SG Warburg and its successor firms, ultimately as Global Head of Equity Capital Markets and a Board Member at UBS Investment Bank.
 She is Non-executive Director of UK Financial Investments Limited, which manages the UK Government’s investments in financial institutions.
 She is also Non-executive Director of the Diverse Income Trust PLC, the Graphite Enterprise Trust PLC, CRH PLC and a Trustee of Sue Ryder.